Canada–United Kingdom relations: Self-governing dominion within the British Empire

 In the Boer War, 1899–1902, Anglophone Canadians volunteered to fight for the empire in large numbers despite the lukewarm support of the Canadian government of Wilfrid Laurier, the Liberal prime minister.
-However, in 1903 when Britain sided with the United States during the Alaska boundary dispute, Canadians were shocked and outraged at London's betrayal.
+However, in 1903, when Britain sided with the United States during the Alaska boundary dispute, Canadians were shocked and outraged at London's betrayal.
 Economically, Canadian governments were interested in free trade with the United States, but since that was difficult to negotiate and politically divisive, they became leading advocates of Imperial Preference, which met with limited enthusiasm in Britain.

 World War I

-At the outbreak of World War I, the Canadian government and millions of Canadian volunteers enthusiastically joined Britain's side, but the sacrifices of the war and the fact they were made in the name of the British Empire caused domestic tension in Canada and awakened a budding nationalism in Canadians.
+At the outbreak of World War I, the Canadian government and millions of Canadian volunteers enthusiastically joined Britain's side, but the sacrifices of the war and the fact that they were made in the name of the British Empire caused domestic tension in Canada and awakened a budding nationalism in Canadians.
 The majority of soldiers of the Canadian Corps in Europe were British-born Canadians until near the end of the war, when the number of those of Canadian birth who had enlisted rose to 51 percent.

 At the Paris Peace Conference, Canada demanded the right to sign treaties without British permission and to join the League of Nations.
 By the 1920s, Canada was taking a more independent stance on world affairs.

-Following the meeting of heads of government at the 1926 Imperial Conference, the Balfour Declaration stated the Britain would no longer legislate for the dominions, which were acknowledged as fully independent and co-equal states with the right to conduct their own foreign affairs.
+Following the meeting of heads of government at the 1926 Imperial Conference, the Balfour Declaration stated that Britain would no longer legislate for the dominions, which were acknowledged as fully independent and coequal states with the right to conduct their own foreign affairs.
 That was later formalised by the Statute of Westminster 1931.